-PSP is committed to protecting your privacy and developing technology that gives you the most powerful and safe online experience.
-This Statement of Privacy applies to the PSP Web site and governs data collection and usage.
+Phi Sigma Pi is committed to protecting your privacy and developing technology that gives you the most powerful and safe online experience.
+This Statement of Privacy applies to the Phi Sigma Pi (herein PSP) Web site and governs data collection and usage.
 By using the PSP website, you consent to the data practices described in this statement.

 Collection of your Personal Information